F: (304) 347-1746

 - U.S. District Courts for the Northern and Southern Districts of West Virginia

-- Represents, and has represented, general contractors, subcontractors, school board authorities, homeowners' associations and homeowners in construction litigation.
+- Represents, and has represented, general contractors, subcontractors, school board and government authorities, homeowners' associations and homeowners in construction litigation.

-- Defeated summary judgment and successfully settled homeowner’s claim related to mismanagement of their property by a property management company.
+- Successfully resolved homeowners’ claims related to mismanagement of their property by a property management company.

-- Routinely prosecutes and defends claims arising from AIA Construction documents.
+- Routinely prosecutes and defends claims arising from AIA, Consensus, and EJCDC construction documents.

-- Represents, and has represented, construction companies, banks, car dealerships, hotel owners, retailers and other businesses in commercial disputes.
+- Represents, and has represented, construction companies, banks, car dealerships, car manufacturers, hotel owners, retailers and other businesses in commercial disputes.

-- Obtained judgment from the Circuit Court, which ordered Workforce West Virginia to refund client approximately $90,000 for improperly classifying client’s business as a successor.
+- Obtained judgment for Workforce West Virginia to refund client approximately $90,000 for improperly classifying client’s business as a successor.

 - Managed and facilitated corporate divorce among shareholders of a small business.

-- Obtained summary judgment for bank against an individual for breach of a commercial loan.
+- Obtained judgment for bank against an individual for breach of a commercial loan.

 - Routinely prosecutes and defends claims arising from breach of contract, shareholder agreements and purchase transactions.

-- Regularly provides pro bono representation to low-income individual in landlord-tenant disputes.
+- Regularly provides pro bono representation to low-income individuals in landlord-tenant disputes.